-Prior to 2005, the Southeastern Wisconsin Regional Planning Commission worked cooperatively with the Wisconsin Geological and Natural History Survey (WGNHS) and the Wisconsin Department of Natural Resources (WDNR) on a regional groundwater resource inventory and analysis program.
+Prior to 2006, the Southeastern Wisconsin Regional Planning Commission worked cooperatively with the Wisconsin Geological and Natural History Survey (WGNHS) and the Wisconsin Department of Natural Resources (WDNR) on a regional groundwater resource inventory and analysis program.
 The primary purpose of this effort has been the development of hydrogeologic data that can be used to support the preparation of a regional groundwater modeling program and to provide information useful for land use and related planning efforts.
 The groundwater-related inventories developed under this effort are documented in SEWRPC Technical Report No. 37, Groundwater Resources of Southeastern Wisconsin, June 2002.
 In addition, a regional groundwater aquifer simulation model was developed during 2003 and 2004 to use as a planning tool to simulate the performance of the deep and shallow aquifers in the Region under various scenarios.
-The modeling program is described in a document titled Regional Aquifer Performance Simulation Modeling Program Prospectus, dated October 1998, prepared jointly by the Commission, the WGNHS, and the U.S. Geological Survey (USGS) and was supported by the water utilities in Southeastern Wisconsin using groundwater as a source of supply.
+The groundwater modeling program was prepared jointly by the Commission, the WGNHS, the U.S. Geological Survey (USGS), WDNR, and the University of Wisconsin -Milwaukee and was supported by the water utilities in Southeastern Wisconsin using groundwater as a source of supply.

-Finally, a Regional Water Supply Planning Program Prospectus was prepared which sets forth the need for and recommended the means by which a regional water supply planning program be established for the Southeastern Wisconsin Region.
+A Regional Water Supply Planning Program Prospectus was prepared which sets forth the need for and recommended the means by which a regional water supply planning program be established for the Southeastern Wisconsin Region.
 During 2004, funding arrangements were made with each of the seven counties to carry out the plan.
+The planning program was initiated early in 2005.
+During 2005, the Commission reconstituted the Regional Water Supply Planning Advisory Committee; agreements were formalized for consulting engineering, legal and hydrogeologic technical assistance; inventories of water supply facilities were completed; initial report chapters were completed and reviewed by the advisory committee; and work was about 75 percent completed on the state of the art of water supply management report.